An Abu Dhabi day trip from Dubai is easy, exciting, and full of wonderment.

-- Current requirements involving testing, vaccines, and masks are subject to change and should therefore always be checked at the official government site.
+- Current requirements involving testing, vaccines, and masks are subject to change and should; therefore, always be checked at the official government site.

 - While no specific dress codes exist for most locations, respectful moderate dress is always appreciated.
 And there are dress codes for certain destinations.
-Personally, the women in our family always covered shoulders and knees in the Emirates.
+Personally, the women in our family always covered our shoulders and knees in the Emirates.

 Sheikh Zayed Grand Mosque – The top thing to see on an Abu Dhabi day trip

 With only one day in this stunning city, it is impossible to see it all.
-And, if you are adding to that day the long commute both to and from Dubai, you will need to be very selective on what you see.
+And, if you are adding to that day the long commute both to and from Dubai, you will need to be very selective about what you see.
 However, regardless of what you choose, we recommend you include the Sheikh Zayed Grand Mosque.

 Like many visitors, Sheikh Zayed Grand Mosque was our first stop.
-The largest mosque in the Emirates, it’s one of the world’s largest with a capacity for 40,000 worshipers.
+The largest mosque in the Emirates, it’s one of the world’s largest, with a capacity for 40,000 worshipers.
 Intricate and beautiful, it is also home to the largest gem-encrusted chandelier in the world.